Integrality of Hecke eigenvalues and the growth of Hecke fields: Applications of integrality to the growth of Hecke fields

 Then, for any $M>1$, there exist constants $C_{\fq, l}>0$ and $N_{\fq, S, l, \eta, {\bf J}, M}>0$ satisfying the following {\rm:} For any $\fn \in \Ical_{S\cup S(\fq),\eta}^{-}$ with $\nr_{F/\QQ}(\fn)>N_{\fq, S, l, \eta, {\bf J}, M}$ and $\sum_{v\in S(\fn)}\frac{\log q_v}{q_v}\leq M$, there exists $\pi \in \Pi_{\rm{cus}}^*(l,\fn)$ such that \begin{itemize} \item[(i)] $\epsilon(1/2,\pi \otimes \eta)=-1$, \item[(ii)] $L(1/2,\pi)\not=0$ and $L'(1/2,\pi \otimes \eta)\not=0$, \item[(iii)] $[\Q(\pi):\Q]\geq C_{\fq,l}\,\sqrt{\log\log \nr_{F/\QQ}(\fn)}$ and \item[(iv)] $\l_v(\pi)\in J_v$ for all $v\in S$. \end{itemize} \end{cor} \begin{proof}[Proof of Corollaries \ref{nonzero L and growth of Hecke} and \ref{nonzero deriv of L and growth of Hecke}]

-We sketch a proof of \cite[Theorem 1.3]{SugiyamaTsuzuki}, the parallel weight version of Corollary \ref{nonzero L and growth of Hecke}, for convenience of the reader.
-The structure of the proof of \cite[Theorem 1.4]{SugiyamaTsuzuki}, the parallel weight version of Corollary \ref{nonzero deriv of L and growth of Hecke}, is the same as \cite[Theorem 1.3]{SugiyamaTsuzuki}.
+We sketch a proof of \cite[Theorem 1.3]{SugiyamaTsuzuki}, which is the parallel weight version of Corollary \ref{nonzero L and growth of Hecke}, for the convenience of the reader.
+The structure of the proof of \cite[Theorem 1.4]{SugiyamaTsuzuki}, which is the parallel weight version of Corollary \ref{nonzero deriv of L and growth of Hecke}, is the same as \cite[Theorem 1.3]{SugiyamaTsuzuki}.
 For simplicity, we consider the case $S=\emptyset$.
-Under this restriction, it is not lost that the idea of the application of the integrality of eigenvalues to the growth of Hecke fields.
+Under this restriction, one still sees that the idea of the application of the integrality of Hecke eigenvalues to the growth of Hecke fields.